Skip to main content

 1. Add or issue a certificate

-3. Click Add certificate.
+3. In the Certificates section, click Add certificate.

 4. Select Custom certificate.